timwright12/site/posts/2026-02-13-story-points.md

 When we treat them as a shared planning mechanism, they protect us from overcommitment, give product the visibility they need, and make tradeoffs clear before we’re underwater.

-It isn't micromanagement; it's a team working li
+It isn't micromanagement; it's a team working like a team.